 Green tea may boost dental health

 Looking for a caffeine boost?
 Consider swapping out your daily coffee for a cup of green tea.
-As it turns out, the brewed drink may improve your oral health.
+The brewed drink may improve your oral health.

-What’s more, drinking green tea may also lower your chances of oral cancer.
-By analyzing the results of 19 recent studies, a 2014 meta-analysis found a significantly lower risk of oral cancer among participants who drank green tea.
+What’s more, drinking green tea may lower your chance of developing oral cancer.
+Researchers also noted a significantly lower risk of oral cancer among individuals who drank green tea.

 But before you load up on green tea, don’t forget to skip the sweeteners.
 Sugar and honey still promote cavities, even when you drink them with green tea.

 - Oral cancer: What you need to know

 - Coffee and donuts: Beware this quick fix